Allied Electronics & Automatio - GuruFocus.com

 PR Newswire

-This latest web development initiative builds on a series of website updates designed to reflect Allied's digital-first business model and further evinces its award-winning commitment to inclusivity.
+Allied's extensive supply of material handling & packaging products provides customers with comprehensive, end-to-end solutions for moving, manipulating, protecting, storing, packing and shipping goods spanning raw materials to finished products.

-FORT WORTH, Texas, July 25, 2022 /PRNewswire/ -- Allied Electronics & Automation, a trading brand of RS Group plc (LSE: RS1), a global omni-channel provider of product and service solutions, is furthering its award-winning commitment to inclusivity by launching a new website accessibility initiative.
+FORT WORTH, Texas, July 27, 2022 /PRNewswire/ -- Allied Electronics & Automation, a trading brand of RS Group plc (LSE: RS1), a global omni-channel provider of product and service solutions, offers around 50,000 ready-to-ship material handling & packaging solutions from trusted suppliers including Bosch Rexroth Linear Motion Technology, Goodyear Belts and Toshiba Motors & Drives.

-Allied has been actively engaged in a series of website upgrade initiatives designed to reflect its digital-first business model and deliver a robustly interconnected, customer-centric experience on any device.
-The last major update focused on translating customer feedback into new website features ranging from a site search redesign to a revamped order history interface and core performance improvements such as faster page load times.
-For this latest update, Allied's web development team is exploring inclusive design strategies which aim to ensure that products and services are accessible to and usable by as many people as reasonably possible.
+Material handling & packaging solutions are used to move, manipulate, protect, store, pack and ship goods spanning raw materials to finished products.
+They are vital to logistics and supply chains and play a crucial role in forecasting, resource allocation, production planning, flow and process management, inventory management and control, customer delivery and even after-sales support and service.
+In addition, efficient, well-integrated material handling & packaging solutions can help suppliers optimize their inventory, improve customer service, shorten delivery times and reduce manufacturing and transportation costs.

-The team has been utilizing Cambridge University's comprehensive Inclusive Design Toolkit to learn more about these strategies and how to effectively apply them to improve Allied's website accessibility.
-As part of this approach, the team is considering factors such as changing employee demographics, longer life expectancies and delayed retirements into account and is working to proactively accommodate a more inclusive range of sensory, motor and cognitive capabilities with simple, straightforward and thoughtful design choices for the desktop and mobile sites.
-The team even purchased specialized gloves and glasses engineered to provide them with firsthand experience of common age-related dexterity and vision limitations.
+Bosch Rexroth Linear Motion Technology is a leading global supplier of drive and control technologies engineered to ensure efficient, powerful and safe movement in machines and systems of any size and optimized to provide customers in the increasingly connected mobile, machinery, engineering and factory automation industries with a distinct competitive advantage.
+The company offers a wide range of intelligent solutions including hydraulics, electric drive and control technology, gear technology and linear motion and assembly technology, including software and Industrial Internet of Things (IIoT) interfaces.
+Solutions available at Allied include bearings and rod ends, bushings and seals and gaskets.

 Allied Electronics & Automation, part of RS Group